davidhwyllie/VCFMIX/README.md

 ```

 ### Example using lineageScan and FastaMixtureMasker to generate a consensus fasta file

-( such a file an input for the [findNeighbour3 server](https://github.com/davidhwyllie/findNeighbour3) )
+( see also [scientific rationale]( http://biorxiv.org/cgi/content/short/681502v1); the output is an input for the [findNeighbour3 server](https://github.com/davidhwyllie/findNeighbour3)).

-Example is in /src/fmm_example.py
+The below example is in /src/fmm_example.py.

 ```
 """ Example of use of FastaMixtureMarker """